What is the lifecycle of a dispute?

 Note

 Cash Management is no longer accepting new customers at this time.
-If you currently use Cash Management, you can sign up to switch to the Robinhood spending account.

 1. Report

-1. Investigation and Chargeback
+1. Investigation and chargeback

-1. Merchant Responds
+1. Merchant response

-The details for how a merchant responds will vary depending on details of individual disputes.
-For example, for unauthorized transactions, here is generally what happens: When our card processor reaches out to the merchant, the merchant has 90 days to respond to the chargeback.
-During this time period, the merchant could gather documentation to show the charge to be valid from their end, in which case, you might not win the dispute.
-If they don’t respond, we close the dispute, and you will be permanently credited the dispute amount.
+For example, generally what happens for unauthorized transactions is after our card processor reaches out to the merchant, the merchant has 90 days to respond.
+During this time period, the merchant could gather documentation to show the charge to be valid on their end.
+In which case, you might not win the dispute.

 1. Resolution